 The result: The priests, especially the bishop, loved it!
 Patricia says that the meditation completely changed the atmosphere of the room.
 The man who invited her to put on the workshop later told her, “This is the first time [in eight years of workshops with over six hundred total participants] that we have achieved our goals.”
 The priests came out of that workshop more committed to the work with migrants than they had ever been before.
 Imagine that!
 I never thought I’d write a Course-based meditation for forty conservative Mexican priests and their bishop.
 Patricia never thought she’d be presenting such a thing either.
 (She tells me that a woman leading Mexican priests in anything is a rare event indeed.)
 But our collaboration produced what felt like a real miracle, and it seems that there will be many more to come.

 Now we’re just taking one day at a time, praying for guidance about the next steps.
 While we are apart, Skype with audio and video is our best friend!
 Patricia wants to come to Sedona to live with me.
 (Arizona, after all, is “ground zero” when it comes to Mexican migrant issues.)
 The wedding will happen when she gets the proper visa.
 In the meantime, she’ll come for a two-week visit on July 17, and we hope more will become clear during our time together.

-We are very happy to share this wonderful news with our CCC family.
+We are very happy to share this wonderful news with our Circle family.
 And we have one request: Please pray for us!
-We could really use God’s guidance and the support of our mighty companions in the CCC as we begin the holy work we are called to do together, the shared life of love that has come to us as a beautiful blessing from God.
+We could really use God’s guidance and the support of our mighty companions as we begin the holy work we are called to do together, the shared life of love that has come to us as a beautiful blessing from God.